dgason/GetData/README.md

 ## Constraints:
-   1.this program expects a folder named "UCI HAR Dataset" to be
-     in the current working directory
+   1. This program expects a folder named "UCI HAR Dataset" to be in the current working directory
    2. The script depends on the following libraries
-    - plyr
+   	* plyr
-	- dplyr
+   	* dplyr

 The script will not run without these libraries being first installed.
 The script will load them as part of the execution.

 ##File descriptions: